hydrosoc/rhydro_EGU19/README.md

 The detailed and time-tabled list of contributions, tutorials and discussion points will be here as soon it's ready.

 ## Slides
 All materials will be uploaded to this repository well before the course begins.
 To get everything (slides, data, code, etc.) onto your local machine, we recommend to [download the whole github course repository](https://codeload.github.com/hydrosoc/rhydro_EGU19/zip/master).
-Individual presentations (*.html* or PDF files) can be downloaded from the [presentations folder](./presentations) and viewed in a regular web browser.
+Individual presentations (*.html* or PDF files) can be downloaded from the [presentations folder](./presentations) and viewed in a regular web browser (once they have been made available).

 ## Checks
 We will provide any relevant information you require to follow along during the course in due time.
 This includes software (versions) and any other materials.
 Stay tuned!